pvcraven/3d_graphics_class/source/assignments/assignment_07/assignment_07.rst

 15. Select "Render animation"
 16. Be bored while it renders.
 If it looks like it will take to long, lower the resolution and samples.
+17. Upload and turn in the movie and the Blender file.